pymupdf/PyMuPDF/docs/functions.rst

       Put string pair "q" / "Q" before, resp. after a page's */Contents* object(s) to ensure that any "geometry" changes are **local** only.

       Use this method as an alternative, minimalistic version of :meth:`Page.clean_contents`.
 Its advantage is a small footprint in terms of processing time and impact on the data size of incremental saves.
-Multiple executions of this method have no functional impact: ``b"q q ... q contents Q Q ...
-Q"`` is treated like ``b"q contents Q"``.
+Multiple executions of this method are no problem and have no functional impact: ``b"q q contents Q Q"`` is treated like ``b"q contents Q"``.

 -----